How to Get an Apartment in New York Without Credit

 This is because when an owner lets his or her property to you, they are in a sense becoming a lender to you.

-At lease signing, you actually agree to pay the landlord the full year’s worth of rent, but in monthly installments.
+At lease signing, you actually agree to pay the landlord the full year’s worth of rent, but in monthly installments, not dissimilar from taking out a mortgage.

 Not having credit may bar you from doing so many things in life or delay many opportunities for you such as getting a phone, buying or leasing a car, buy or renting property, or taking out a loan.